caixin98/starter-hugo-portfolio-theme/content/publication/cvpr21/index.md

 ---
-title: 'Gaze estimation with an ensemble of four architectures'
+title: 'Gaze Estimation with an Ensemble of Four Architectures'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here